thosgood/this-weeks-finds/markdown/151-200/week175.md

 containing 7 days - or to 4 suites, each containing 13 cards, with an average face value of 7.

 Cute, eh?
-I\'m not sure how much of this stuff is coincidence and how much was planned out by the mysterious mystics who invented playing cards.
-Of course we can\'t take these whole numbers too seriously - for example, the anomalistic month is actually 27.55455 days long, not 28.
+I'm not sure how much of this stuff is coincidence and how much was planned out by the mysterious mystics who invented playing cards.
+Of course we can't take these whole numbers too seriously - for example, the anomalistic month is actually 27.55455 days long, not 28.
 However, a 364-day year *is* mentioned in the the Book of Enoch, a pseudepigrapical Hebrew text which was found, among other places, in the